azarezade/STP/README.md

 STP is a model and inference algorithm of users behaviours in spatio-temporal social networks.
 This framework is designed for research purpose only.
 ## Features
-* It includes a large scale dataset including the adjacency matrix and information of more than 60000 checkins for 1000 users within a same georaphical area (brasil country).
+* It includes a large scale dataset including the adjacency matrix and information of more than 60000 checkins for 1000 users within a same geographical area (brasil country).
-* It includes the implementation of our proposed method plus a set of baseline methods to comprare with.
+* It includes the implementation of our proposed method plus a set of baseline methods to compare with.
 * A collection of standard evaluation measures for evalution of time and location prediction of diffrent methods
 * A set of m-files for plotting competing models performance.